clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 ~~~~~~~~~~~~~~~~~~

 The network node hosts VMs running the Compute Network Concentrator(s)
-"CNCI" agent, one per tenant.
-These VMs are automatically launched at
+Instance "CNCI" agent, one per tenant.
+These VMs are automatically
-controller start time.
+launched by the controller.

 Certificates are assumed to be in ``/etc/pki/ciao``, generated with the
 correct roles and names as previously described.